LinkupPlatform/linkup-python-sdk/README.md

 print(content_response)
 ```

-See the `examples/` directory for more examples and documentation.
+See the `examples/` directory for more examples and documentation, for instance on how to use Linkup
+entrypoints using asynchronous functions.